MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddevents.md

 title: AcxStreamAddEvents
 ms.date: 02/02/2022
 targetos: Windows
-description: AcxStreamAddEvents adds events to and existing/new (TBD?) stream using an an AcxEvent object.
+description: AcxStreamAddEvents adds events to a stream using an an ACXEVENT object.
 prerelease: true
 req.assembly:
 req.construct-type: function